benlau/qsyncable/README.md

 Why use QSyncable for QML?
 --------------------------

-(1) Use JsonModel to wrap your Javascript object.
+(1) Use JsonListModel to wrap your Javascript object.

 (2) Able to work as a nested list model.